Girl Clock!: Plot

 After Chris accidentally kills an elderly woman's dog, she shows up to her home.
 She soon realises the woman is all alone, with no children either, and offers to help bury it.
 She calls Bob to see if he'll donate sperm, but it works to anger him and help him move on.

 Chris wakes with night sweats.
 Fearing menopause, she gets a checkup.
 She's OK, but is warned that pregnancy could be difficult, so she should increase her exercise and quit smoking.
-So she buys nicotene patches and a treadmill.
+So she buys nicotine patches and a treadmill.

 Neither Margo's husband, who couldn't get his head around it, nor Tom, who had a vasectomy, are viable options.
 So next, Chris has a series of misses to get impregnated to no avail.

 Finally, Chris walks determinedly into the IVF clinic and finally meets Paolo, a man she's bumped into a number of times.
 He regularly donates there, so she spontaneously asks him to privately donate to her.
 He makes them dinner, they go up to his bedroom and she enters the bathroom while he undresses.
 When she comes out, he's dead.

 Chris calls her friends over, and Mikki confirms he must have had an aneurysm.
-Acting quickly, as she happens to have syringes in her purse, they extact semen directly from his testicles and Chris reinjects it into her.
+Acting quickly, as she happens to have syringes in her purse, they extract semen directly from his testicles and Chris reinjects it into her.
 As they extracted a lot there is enough to try again twice more.
 Mikki extracts enough to be able to put in condoms she finds in Chris's bag, which she and Margo put in their own vaginas to maintain a good temperature before freezing them for future tries.

 One evening a few days later, the friends decide enough time has passed to do the test.
 When Mikki mentions they were from Chris's bag, Chris reveals she had poked holes in those condoms.
 They go together to the chemist's for tests for them all.
 They take the simultaneously and all are unhappy.